GergelyHorvathDM/squeryhw/README.md

 Unbalance correction: random and synthetic over- and undersampling

+Scaling:
+- StandardScaler
+- MaxAbsScaler
+- MinMaxScaler

 ### Feature selection

-The problem of feature selection is approached from a bottom-up and top-down direction: univariate feature selection, recursive feature elimination, which are followed by a feature permutation importance test
+The problem of feature selection is approached from a top-down direction: recursive feature elimination, this is to use an exhaustive, brute force search to see the effect of ignoring features in a recursive manner

 ## Pattern search (modelling)